MercersKitchen/Advanced-CS/README.md

 Record an image of this ...
 Uplaod it

 <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#all-assignments">**Click Here** for Full Links to assignments below</a> **CAUTION**: if you have *NEVER* used processing, you will have a little homework

+List the coded algorithms you know already: https://github.com/MercersKitchen/Algorithms
+- Create a Repository for Algorithms
+- Create Processing-Java Apps outputted to the console to demonstrate each algorithm

+<a href="">Click Here when Available</a>

 ### Previous Coding Exemplars
 - Drawing Text: https://github.com/Intro-CS-App-Dev-and-Deploy/Rect-Application-Text